vultisig/verifier/README.md

 - Storage options (S3 or local)
 - TSS parameters

-Both files are used as the default `config.json` in the production and development Docker configurations.
+Each service uses its corresponding example file as the default config.json in both production and development Docker configurations..

 ## API Endpoints